-We’re going to start with twenty-one leagues of 12 and see how we do from there.
+We’re going to start with twenty-five leagues of 12 and see how we do from there.
 To join a league… Sorry, again for the people in the back of the room:Please, blog, may I have some more?

 These types of posts can devolve quickly into bragging about good teams (or, in my case, good team) or whining about the bad luck on poor teams.
 I will do my best to stave off that devolution and hope to write another post in the offseason that digs in deeper to find some insights that may help for 2015 draft strategy.Please, blog, may I have some more?